imidevops/ilo-exporter-hp/README.md

 - Power supply status
 - RAID status

-## Notes & Tips
-- If SNMP MIBs aren’t loading in the container, ensure `/etc/snmp/snmp.conf` contains: mibs +ALL
 - If your script calls external tools (snmpwalk, ssh, curl, ipmitool), ensure they’re installed in the image (the Dockerfile should apt-get install them).
 - Use `--network host` so the